wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (7) Each elected Office shall be notified of its election.

-### Article 32 The International Preliminary Examining Authority
+### Article 32---The International Preliminary Examining Authority

 *   (1) International preliminary examination shall be carried out by the International Preliminary Examining Authority.